|Overall Rating||Loved it!|

 Jumps: That extra camber and stable feel make the Never Summer Aura pop well on an ollie or nollie.
 It’s also fun for kickers of any size.
 If you like to go big or just want a more stable approach for going medium or small the Aura is really good here.
 It’s not as forgiving as the other NS boards if you are spinning as it can catch an edge easier but it can help you not land on your ass if you land more on the tail of the board thanks to the extra camber.

-So, all in all, we were very impressed with the Never Summer Aura and found it to be a great All Mountain ride.
+Overall: We are very impressed with the Never Summer Aura and find it to be a great all mountain ride.
 The extra camber gives so much more spring in a turn and stability and solves the issues we had with their older rocker and camber profile ride.

 Never Summer Aura Past Reviews